graph-genome/graph-genome.github.io/project.md

 ![](img/pantograph.png)

-# Proejct Details and Resources
+# Project Details and Resources

 This page is for the software details and logistics of working on the project.
 It's a work in progress.
 GitHub Issues will be created for each planned Feature or bug found by testers.